mcaceresb/stata-gtools/docs/index.md

 check this is the case, the user can monitor disk activity or monitor the pagefile/swap space directly.

+Differences from `gsort`

+`hashsort` behaves as if `mfirst` was always passed.

 TODO
 ----

 Features that might make it to 1.0 (but I make no promises)

+- Have `mlast` option for hashsort?
+    - Or switch its behavior and have `mfirst` do what it does now.
 - Add option to save glevelsof in a variable/matrix (incl freq).
 - Add option to control how to treat missing values in gcollapse
     - anymissing()